PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 ### 1. CODEBASE ANALYSIS

-After reviewing the task context and the suggested file changes, the following observations can be made about the codebase:
+**Frontend:**

-- **Frontend**: The student registration form is likely implemented in a React component, specifically in `src/components/StudentRegistrationForm.jsx`.
-This file will need to be updated to include a new date input field for the 'date of joining' using Material Design components.
+- The student registration form is likely implemented in a React component, possibly using Material Design components for UI consistency.

-- **Backend**: The backend is assumed to be a Node.js/Express application, with routes defined in `src/server/routes/student.js`.
-This file will need to be updated to handle the new 'date of joining' field, ensuring it is validated and stored correctly in the database.
+- The file `src/components/StudentRegistrationForm.jsx` is where the form is defined and will need to be updated to include the new 'date of joining' field.

+**Backend:**
+- The backend is assumed to be a Node.js/Express application.
+- The file `src/server/routes/student.js` handles student registration requests and will need to be updated to process the new 'date of joining' field.
-- **Database**: The database is MongoDB, and the users collection will need to be updated to include the 'date of joining' field.
-This may involve updating the schema and possibly writing a migration script if existing records need to be updated.
+- The MongoDB database schema will need to be updated to include the 'date of joining' field in the users collection.

+**Validation:**
-- **Validation**: The 'date of joining' field must accept valid date formats, not accept future dates, and be required for new registrations.
-This will require both frontend and backend validation.
+- The 'date of joining' field must accept valid date formats, not accept future dates, and be required for new registrations.

 ### 2. IMPLEMENTATION STRATEGY

 The implementation will involve updating both the frontend and backend to handle the new 'date of joining' field.
-The frontend will use Material Design components to add a date picker, while the backend will validate and store the date in the database.
-The database schema will be updated to include this new field.
+The frontend will use Material Design components to add a date input field, and the backend will be updated to validate and store this new field.
+The database schema will also be updated to include this field.

 ### 3. DETAILED STEP-BY-STEP IMPLEMENTATION PLAN